Hawaii Hiking Trails

 I parked at Waipio Valley Artworks (for a daily fee), no overnight parking is allowed at the Waipio Overlook

 The trail climbs at the end of Waipio Beach and goes through the jungle.
-There are many streams to cross on the trail
+There are many streams to cross on the trail, no need to carry water

 The final set of switchbacks gives the first view of Wai'ilikahi Falls and the Waimanu Valley